matanmar/Forkify/README.md

 Recipe application with custom recipe uploads.

-Used JS, HTML and CSS. this project do not inculde React. most of it is pure JS.
+Used JS, HTML and CSS. this project do not inculde React. most of it is pure JS and OOP (classes).